Get

 Which Breed Is Right for You?

 The Shih Tzu and Havanese are both wonderful dog breeds that are family-friendly and often a good fit for homes with other animals.
-They both are intelligent breeds that are very trainable, although the Havanese is more likely to give you a challenge than the Shih Tzu.
+They both are intelligent breeds that are very trainable, although the Havanese are more likely to give you a challenge than the Shih Tzu.

 The Shih Tzu is the more confident and adaptable of the two breeds, often comfortably staying home throughout the day when its people are out and quickly learning new routines, games, and activities.
 The Havanese is highly attached to its people, and this breed doesn’t like to be left alone all day.

 Both breeds are small and laid back enough to comfortably live in an apartment, condo, or home with or without a yard, but both also need to be provided with physical activity every day.
-They both also may become bored, developing bad behaviors because of it, if they aren’t provided with enough attention, mental challenges, and exercise.
+They both also may become bored, developing bad behaviors because of it if they aren’t provided with enough attention, mental challenges, and exercise.

-Related Read:
+Related reads:

 Featured Image Credit: Top – Castorly Stock, Pexels | Bottom – Dennis Bautista, Pexels